Productizing Integrations: How to Treat Building API Integrations Like a Product Management Effort

 Integration modification and iteration

-For a more comprehensive guide on how to treat building integrations like a product management effort, and what implmentation looks during each part of this lifecycle, download our end-to-end guide here.
+For a more comprehensive guide on how to treat building integrations like a product management effort, and what implementation looks during each part of this lifecycle, download our end-to-end guide here.

 Final thoughts